The Privacy Scorecard report is a tool used to assess and evaluate the privacy practices of organizations and companies.

 PRIVACY SCORECARD REPORT

-The 2022 Privacy Scorecard report develops onto the 2021 one and expands the scope to include Kenya.
+The 2022 Privacy Scorecard report developed onto the 2021 edition and expanded the scope to include Kenya.
 The methodology adopted in the 2022 report is deeper with focus on only three sectors of telecommunication, financial services and the e-commerce sectors.
-The 2022 report is made possible by a collaboration between Unwanted Witness and the Centre for Intellectual Property and Information Technology Law (CIPIT).
+The 2022 report was made possible by a collaboration between Unwanted Witness and the Centre for Intellectual Property and Information Technology Law (CIPIT).

-The main objective of the 2022 report is to generate research that could be used to empower data collectors/processors to adopt data protection best practices; and citizens to demand for accountability in the area of personal data protection.
-The report could also inform legal and policy reform for the between management of personal data of data subjects by especially non state actors.
+The main objective of the 2022 report was to generate research that could be used to empower data collectors/processors to adopt data protection best practices; and citizens to demand for accountability in the area of personal data protection.
+The report also informed legal and policy reform for the between management of personal data of data subjects by especially non-state actors.

 2021